 Spending your time with animals will make them feel comfortable, and you will succeed in taking the most breathtaking shots.

 Animals will do what they want to do.
 It’s not like shooting people and asking them to pose the way you want.
 They will live their life as they please, so have your camera ready to shoot at all times.

 Of course, staying all day and waiting for the animals to do something miraculous can seem a waste of time.
 But I promise you that it is not.

 You will agree with me when you will see those wonderful pictures you took.
 The longer you stay, the more chances to take amazing wildlife photographs you have.

 Nowadays, the camera is no longer a problem.
 There are a lot of models, and you have many choices.

-Well, if you want to begin your career with wildlife photography, the best cameras are SLRs.
-What makes them suitable for animal photography?
+Well, if you want to begin your career with wildlife photography, the best cameras are DSLRs or mirrorless cameras.
+What makes them suitable for wildlife photography?

 I can list many benefits, but some of the most important are: the need to be weather-sealed, to be able to set manually, and to accept different lenses for taking pictures of animals.

 Do you want to know how to take professional wildlife photos?
-Start with a proper camera for animal photography.
-You will have to practice and always be a part of the wildlife’ environment.
+Start with a proper camera and learn how to use it.
+You will have to practice and always be a part of the wildlife’s environment.